nkousik18/MLOps/Labs/Github_Labs/Lab1/README.md

     ```
     git push origin main
     ```
-## Step 3: Creating calculator.py in src Folder
+## Step 3: Creating bmi_calculator.py in the src Folder
-- In this step, we create a Python script named calculator.py within the src folder of your project.
-This script contains a set of mathematical functions designed to perform basic arithmetic operations.
+- In this step, we create a Python script named bmi_calculator.py within the src folder of your project.
+This script contains a set of functions designed to calculate and interpret the Body Mass Index (BMI) for a person based on their weight and height.
-- fun1(x, y) adds two input numbers, x and y.
+- calculate_bmi(weight_kg, height_m) — Calculates the BMI value using the formula BMI = weight / height² and returns it rounded to two decimal places.
-- fun2(x, y) subtracts y from x.
+- bmi_category(bmi) — Determines the BMI category (Underweight, Normal, Overweight, or Obese) based on the calculated BMI value.
-- fun3(x, y) multiplies x and y.
+- bmi_category(bmi) — Determines the BMI category (Underweight, Normal, Overweight, or Obese) based on the calculated BMI value.
-- fun4(x, y) combines the results of the above functions and returns their sum.
+- health_advice(bmi) — Provides simple health advice depending on the BMI category (e.g., maintain lifestyle, improve diet, consult a doctor, etc.).
 - To view the code and gain a deeper understanding, please refer to the calculator.py file located under the src folder in this [link](https://github.com/raminmohammadi/MLOps/blob/main/src/lab1/calculator.py).

 > **Note:** <br>